no-more-secrets/parsco/README.md

-Since the coroutines thread the input buffer pointers and state through the coroutine call stack automatically, there is no global state in the library, hence we have nice properties of being re-entrant and thread safe (in some sense).
+Since the coroutines thread the input buffer pointers and state through the coroutine call stack automatically, there is no global state in the library, hence we have nice properties of being re-entrant and thread safe (though only in that sense).

 Example 2: The Hello World Parser
 ---------------------------------